inspircd/docs/docs/3/configuration/_bind.md

 ### `<bind>`

 The `<bind>` tag defines an endpoint to listen for connections on.
-This tag can only be defined once.
+This tag can be defined as many times as required.

 Name    | Type   | Default Value | Description
 ------- | ------ | ------------- | -----------